The Red-legged Partridge

 Red-legged Partridge (Alectoris rufa)

-In this way, the territories of the excise duties are being delimited.ted males while, with their singing, they bid to attract thea mate.
-When she finally appears, both the male and female will engage in courtship which, paradoxicallyIt is similar in its pattern to that of male-male fighting.
+In this way, the territories of the excited males while, with their singing, they bid to attract the..female companion.
+When she finally appears, both the male and the female will develop a courtship that, paradoxicallyIt is similar in its pattern to that of male-male fighting.
 At In this case, the process culminates in engagement rather than aggression.

 Red-legged Partridge (Alectoris rufa)

-According to Goodwin's observations, supported by other authors, the male is responsible for building the nest.
-This is usually hidden under the branches of a bush or in the grass and is no more than a hole dug in the ground, barely limited by some dry leaves or grasses.
-In it, the female will lay 10 to 16 eggs, sometimes as many as 20.
-In captivity, there have been individuals with annual clutches of more than 110 eggs.
-The eggs are yellowish white or pinkish, spotted with brown and grey.
-They are 29.5 to 35.5 mm wide and 39 to 43 mm long.
+According to Goodwin's observations, corroborated by other authors, the male is responsible for building the nest.
+This is usually hidden under the branches of a bush or in the grass and is nothing more than a hollow scraped in the earth, sparsely lined with some dry leaves or grasses.
+In it, the female will lay 10 to 16 eggs, sometimes reaching 20; in captivity, individuals have been known to lay over 110 eggs annually.
+These are yellowish-white or pinkish, spotted with brown and grey.
+They measure 29.5 to 35.5 mm in width by 39 to 43 mm in length.
 Their weight is 20 to 22 g.
-In some cases, it has been observed that the male builds a new nest, to which the female will come to lay another as soon as the first one is finished.
-In this way there are two nests to be shared between both parents.
-In these cases, the male, as well as the female, will be responsible for incubating and raising one of the broods.
-Goodwin considers that this behaviour normally occurs in the wild and that male and female do not differ in their care of the chicks, but on the other hand this is contradicted by the proven cases of polygamy.
+In some cases, it has been observed that the male builds a new nest to which the female will go to lay another clutch as soon as she finishes with the first.
+In this way, there are two nests to be divided between both parents.
+In these cases, the male, like the female, will be responsible for incubating and raising one of the broods.
+Goodwin considers that this behavior normally occurs in the wild and that male and female do not differ in their care of the chicks, but on the other hand, this contradicts proven cases of polygamy.
 In any case, this is a relatively obscure point in the life of the partridge, since, although it is a popular and very common bird, it has been the subject of very few scientific studies.
-After 23 or 24 days of incubation, the partridge chicks hatch, weighing about 14g.
-Good nesters, they quickly leave the nest after 24 hours to scamper around the field in search of insects, which they feed on in the first few days.
-They have a pinkish down on the head, with brownish black splashes on the back and wings and three parallel yellow stripes.
-The yellowish underparts stand out slightly from the white throat.
-Behind the eye there is a small brown line.
-At 60 days they weigh about 200 g and at 90 days they have reached adult size.
-The young have a dull beak and legs and lack a black ruff and white eyebrow and throat.
+After 23 or 24 days of incubation, partridge chicks hatch, weighing about 14 g.
+Being precocial, they promptly leave the nest within 24 hours to scurry through the field in search of insects, which they feed on in those first days.
+They then present pink down on their heads, with brown speckled with black on their backs and wings, and three parallel yellow stripes.
+The yellowish underside stands out little from the white throat.
+Behind the eye, there is a small brown line.
+At 60 days, they weigh about 200 g, and at 90 days, they have reached adult size.
+Young birds have dull-toned beaks and legs and lack the black collar and white eyebrow and throat.

 Red-legged Partridge (Alectoris rufa)